ConAntares/Algorithms/README.md

 ## About this repository

 This Repository is used to store some algorithms for Physics.
-Julia is the preferred Language.
+Python is the preferred Language.

 ## How to use